 Extras is enabled by default on CentOS 7, so you can simply install the RPM to set up the OpenStack repository.

-$ sudo yum install -y centos-release-openstack-queens
+$ sudo yum install -y centos-release-openstack-stein

 Make sure the repository is enabled:

-yum-config-manager --enable openstack-queens
+sudo yum-config-manager --enable openstack-stein

 Update your current packages:

 Looking for an older version?
 See http://rdoproject.org/repos/ for the full listing.